Baljit Singh Chadha

-Honourable Baljit Singh Chadha (born 1951) is a Canadian businessman based in Montreal, Quebec, who is the president and founder of Balcorp Limited which he started in 1976.The company has offices in Montreal, New Delhi and Mumbai.
+Baljit Singh Chadha P.C. (born 1951) is a Canadian businessman based in Montreal, Quebec, who is the president and founder of Balcorp Limited which he started in 1976.The company has offices in Montreal, New Delhi and Mumbai.
 He is a leader of the Sikh community in Canada.
 Chadha immigrated to Canada in 1973 from India.

-His international trading company has also varied interests that include agricultural food products, processed foods, forestry products, and minerals.
+His international trading company's interests include agricultural food products, processed foods, forestry products, and minerals.